-If you or your employer files an appeal, you will get a Notice of Hearing in the mail.
+If you or your employer file an appeal, you will get a Notice of Hearing in the mail.
 The notice will tell you the date and time of your hearing, and explain how to participate.
 Most hearings are held by phone.
+Be sure to read all instructions carefully.
+If you do not follow the instructions, the appeal may be dismissed or you may be denied participation in the hearing.